anyswap/CrossChain-Bridge/README.md

 ## Preparations

-Running  `swapserver` and `swaporacle` to provide cross chain bridge service, we must prepare the following things firstly and config them rightly.
+Running  `swapserver` to provide cross chain bridge service, we must prepare the following things firstly and config them rightly.
 Otherwise the program will not run or run rightly.
 To ensure this, we have add many checkings to the config items.

 For the config file, please refer [config file example](https://github.com/fsn-dev/crossChain-Bridge/blob/master/params/config.toml)

-1. create Mongodb database (**`only swapserver need`**)
+1. create Mongodb database (shared by all swap servers of the bridge provider)

     config `[MongoDB]` section accordingly (eg. `DbURL`,`DbName`,`UserName`,`Password`)

     For security reason, we suggest:
     1. change the mongod `port` ( deafults to `27017`)
     2. enable `auth`
-    3. forbid remote connection.
-    4. create user with passord to access the database
+    3. create user with passord to access the database

 2. create DCRM group